GonzalezLab/chimerics-transcripts-dmelanogaster/README.md

 - **Rmd**: Rmd document to reproduce all analyses and figures of the paper

 ## Citation
-Coronado-Zamora, M. and González, J. Transposons contribute to the diversification of the head, gut, and ovary transcriptomes across Drosophila natural strains.
-BioRxiv.
+Coronado-Zamora & González (2023) Transposons contribute to the functional diversification of the head, gut, and ovary transcriptomes across _Drosophila_ natural strains.
+Genome Research gr.277565.122.

 ## Contact